-Heat guard Kasparas Jakucionis wound up playing in 53 games, including 12 starts, during the regular season.
-The Miami brass was pleased with his progress, Anthony Chiang of the Miami Herald writes.
+Heat guard Kasparas Jakucionis wound up playing in 53 games, including 12 starts, during his rookie season.
+The Miami brass was pleased with his development, Anthony Chiang of the Miami Herald writes.

 “I’m very encouraged by the progress that he’s made,” Heat coach Erik Spoelstra said.
 “He’s willed himself through his work and consistent actions to be pretty consistent in our rotation the last several weeks.
 That was hard-earned.
 “He’s a lot better now than where he was coming into training camp, and certainly where he was in summer league.
 But he’s relentless, and he wants to get better.
 You have to respect his competitive spirit.
 He’s a competitor out there, even as a young player, so he’ll continue to get better.”